robertwmartin/itwgts/README.md

 ## What is ITWGTS?
 We are creating a repository of technical information needed to preserve the aspects of our society that rely on computer networking and Internet technologies.
-This repository, and this repo, is called ITWGTS, which is pronounced "it wiggets" and stands for "If the world goes to shit".
+This repository is called ITWGTS, which is pronounced "it wiggets" and stands for "If the world goes to shit".

-The potential reasons for requiring this repository are many - nuclear war, societal collapse, runaway climate change, fractionation of nation states, the decline of an open Internet, etc. The desire is to ensure that we could keep as much of the world we have today running through a large-scale, global change and until a point in time where society is rebuilt.
+The potential reasons for requiring this repository are many - nuclear war, societal collapse, runaway climate change, fracturing of nation states, the end of an open Internet, etc. The desire is to ensure that we could keep as much of the world we have today running through a large-scale, global change up until the point in time where society is rebuilt.

 The target audience is the engineers, technicians, IT professionals, tinkers, and hobbyists that currently know how to make technologies work.
-Think hacker as it was originally defined.
+Think **hacker** as it was originally defined.

 ## Scope and Time Frame